Back to Living Real Change

 Mind-body techniques for more energy

 • Listen to music.
 A study published in the journal Psychology of Music found that workers who listened to music were more productive and creative than those who didn't.
-The research indicated the music boosted participants' moods, which may have increased their energy levels.
+The research indicated that music boosted participants' moods, which may have increased their energy levels.

 • Breathe deeply.
-Deep breathing exercises can relieve energy-draining anxiety and stress, and boost oxygen flow to your body.
+Deep breathing exercises can relieve energy-draining anxiety and stress and boost oxygen flow to your body.

 • Get a good night's rest.
 If you aren't getting at least seven hours of sleep a night, even superfoods and exercise won't help you function at peak performance.
 For best results, go to sleep and wake up at the same time each day, even on the weekends.
 This practice helps maintain your body's natural circadian rhythm, which can leave you feeling more rested and energized.